MycroftAI/documentation/_drafts/About-Mycroft.md

 * [PocketSphinx](https://github.com/cmusphinx/pocketsphinx_): PocketSphinx is part of the broader [CMUSphinx package](https://cmusphinx.github.io/), developed by [Carnegie Mellon University](https://www.cmu.edu).
 PocketSphinx is a lightweight speech recognition engine, specifically tuned for handheld and mobile devices.
 PocketSphinx is currently the default **Wake Word** detection tool on all Mycroft platforms.

 Because PocketSphinx is trained on English speech, your **Wake Word** currently needs to be an English word, like `Hello Mike`, `Hi there Mickey` or `Hey Mike`.
-Wake Words in other languages, like Spanish, French or German, won't work as well.
+Wake Words in other languages, like Spanish, French or German, won't work as well, although [you can configure Mycroft to handle other languages](Adding-a-new-language-to-Mycroft.md).

-* Precise: Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
+* [Precise](Precise.md): Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn't matter what *words* you want to use for your **Wake Word**.
 Instead, you train it on *sounds*.
 The downside is that Precise needs to be trained on your chosen **Wake Word**.
 Precise is currently being developed and tested internally at Mycroft, and is not yet ready for Community Developers to work with.
-@TODO: Put link in here to the Precise documentation

 ### Speech to Text (STT)